 Research is an integral part of IBS’s mission and work.
-It is supported by the present Research Statement, the purpose of which is to ensure that the school can produce a significant volume of high quality work in a sustainable way.
+It is supported by the present Research Statement, the purpose of which is to ensure that the school can produce a significant volume of high-quality work in a sustainable way.

-IBS believes in research topics that are not only in line with the current scientific views, but at the same time are also applicable to real life cases.
+IBS believes in research topics that are not only in line with the current scientific views, but at the same time are also applicable to real-life cases.
 It supports academic projects which aim to synthesise knowledge from different fields, which can bring well-grounded answers to the complex questions and challenges of our time.

 With the quality of teaching and learning experience lying at the heart of IBS’s ethos, academic research is seen as a crucial success factor in providing

-- sound theoretical grounding for all teaching
+- the sound theoretical grounding for all teaching

 - opportunity for faculty to continuously develop their skills and knowledge